Al-Haramain Foundation: History

+The charity was founded by Shiek Aqil Abdul-Aziz Al-Aqil, a one time official in the Saudi Arabian ministry of education.
+In the late part of the 20th century, and the first decade of the 21st century, the Al-Haramain Islamic Foundation was the most ubiquitous Saudi charity operating in and around the conflict zones of the Arab and greater Islamic world.

+Al-Haramain was established in 1988 during the fallout of the Soviet withdrawal from Afghanistan which droves a wave of refugees from the central Asian nation, many of whom ended up in refugee camps on the neighboring of Pakistan.
+Aqil Abdul Aziz Al-Aqil, who had experience with government through his time in the ministry of education, also had wide experience in charity and relief work from previous work experience with the Saudi Red Crescent, set up the first office of the charity in the Pakistani city of Peshawar.
+When the charity was shut down in 2004, Al Jazeera reported that Al-Haramain officials has said that the charity received between $45–50 million each year in donations and has spent some $300 million on humanitarian work overseas.

 The Al-Haramain Islamic Foundation was founded in the Pakistani city of Karachi in 1988 with the aim of religious propagation and charity, but moved its headquarters to Riyadh in 1992.
 It set up a branch in Somalia in 1992 also.
 In September 2001 AHIF was named a Specially Designated Terrorist Entity by the US government.

 In 2002 the US and Saudi Arabia "jointly designated the Bosnian and Somalian branches of AHIF as financiers of terror, although as of 2008 critics have raised questions as to whether the Saudi government "actually closed the offshore branches of AHIF".
 According to author Jimmy Gurul, the US government had evidence that "AHIF offices and representatives operating throughout Africa, Asia, and Europe provided financial and logistical support" to groups "designated foreign terrorist organizations by the US State Department", including al-Qaeda, Egyptian Islamic Jihad, Jemaah Islamiyah, Al-Ittihad Al-Islamiya, Lashkar e-Taibah, and HAMAS.

-In 2004 the US "designated" 11 other branches including the US branch in Ashland, Oregon.
+In 2004 the US designated 11 other branches including the US branch in Ashland, Oregon.
 Finally, later in 2004 the US designated the entire entity, including its headquarters in Saudi Arabia.
 At the time of its closing, AHIF had been operating in 50 countries and employed 5,000 workers.
+According to Al Jazeera, Al-Haramain was among a number of Saudi-based charities accused by the United States, of “financing terrorism” after the September 11th 2001 terror attacks.